 Prerequisites: BSC 1080 or BSC 2085

 The course is designed to familiarize the student with the basic concepts of pharmacology.
-Topics include, the use of Physician's Desk Reference, the use, administration, indications, pharmaceutics used in dentistry.
-Terms offered: S
+Topics include the use of Physician's Desk Reference and the use, administration, indications, contraindications, adverse reactions and precautions of pharmaceutics used in dentistry.